 How to Make

-- Pull out your air popper and pop ½ cup of popcorn kernels the old fashioned way and set it aside in a large bowl.
+- Pull out your air popper, pop ยฝ cup of popcorn kernels the old-fashioned way and set it aside in a large bowl.

-- Once the butter is melted, the contents in the pot are mixed together and begins to boil, turn down the heat to a medium low heat and boil the caramel for 3 minutes.
+- Once the butter is melted, the contents in the pot are mixed together and begin to boil; turn down the heat to medium-low heat and boil the caramel for 3 minutes.
 This will slightly thicken the sauce while the sugar dissolves.

 - Remove the pot from the heat and immediately whisk in half a can of sweetened condensed milk.